k21971/EvilHack/doc/evilhack-changelog.md

   potential steed isn't wearing a saddle
 - Allow all monsters that can wear a saddle or barding to have a chance to spawn wearing them
+- Fix: player races that have intrinsic flying could still fly when polymorphed into a non-flying monster